-Setting up an Adobe Captivate presentation to report a quiz grade to a learning management system
+Adobe Captivate - Setting up a presentation to report a quiz grade to a learning management system (UW-Madison)

 You can connect a Captivate project to your Learning Management System (like D2L or Moodle) gradebook if you want to see how a student did on a quiz or activity within a Captivate learning object.
 Captivate uses a standard called SCORM to communicate with the LMS gradebook.